ebruchez/darius-xml.js/README.md

 See the [demo][demo] for a quick feel.

+## Status

+Darius is able to parse a number of XML files already, but hasn't been tested to any serious extent.

+There is not yet a usable API, whether for JavaScript or for Scala (issue #2).

+The current demo app (including the XML parser) is 144 KB of compressed JavaScript.

 ## Why is it needed?

 If you need to process XML documents, you need an XML parser.
 Web browsers all embed one, and there is even a [standard